 This week we started applying for our visas, so far we’ve completed:

-The above have all been quick and easy online forms, Russia however has not been.
-Due to the amount of entries and exits we need it’s pretty expensive.
-We have contacted a middle man company called StressFreeVisas to help with the mountains of forms and to arrange our Letter of Invitation into the country.
-Russia requires a formal invitation to enter, we were advised we needed a ‘Business Invitation Letter’ – this is costing a combined £450.
-Once sorting this paperwork, we’ll need to visit the Russian Embassy in Manchester to have our finger prints taken and passports checked, which is another combined £500.
+The above have all been quick and easy online forms, Russia, however, has not been.
+Due to the number of entries and exits we need.
+It’s pretty expensive.
+We have contacted a middleman company called StressFreeVisas to help with the mountains of forms.
+To arrange our Letter of Invitation into the country.
+Russia requires a formal invitation to enter, we were advised we needed a ‘Business Invitation Letter’.
+This is costing a combined £450.
+Once sorting this paperwork, we’ll need to visit the Russian Embassy in Manchester.
+To have our fingerprints taken and passports checked, which is another combined £500.

 After a lot of research, reading blogs, forums and contacting adventures we highlighted three main roads we wanted to tackle.

 Lastly The Baikal 110 or ‘Zimnik 110’.
-In Russian Zimnik means ‘Winter Road’ and the 110 was built in a warm winter in the mid 1970’s to fuel the transportation of raw materials and building supplies to the BAM raliway.
-That particular winter was so warm that Lake Baikal did not freeze correctly and the support lorries could not drive the length of the frozen lake so the Zimnik was built along the Eastern shore to fix the problem.
-Hastily built and only used for a couple of years it has fallen into the worst state of decay of all three roads and has been completed by barely a handful of people on motorcycles.
+In Russian Zimnik means ‘Winter Road’ and the 110 was built in a warm winter in the mid-1970’s.
+To fuel the transportation of raw materials and building supplies to the BAM railway.
+That particular winter was so warm that Lake Baikal did not freeze correctly.
+The support lorries could not drive the length of the frozen lake so the Zimnik was built along the Eastern shore to fix the problem.
+Hastily built and only used for a couple of years.
+It has fallen into the worst state of decay of all three roads and has been completed by barely a handful of people on motorcycles.

-After following the adventures of Walter Colebatch, where he travelled deep into the wilds of Siberia we knew our best option was the venerable BMW G650X.
-The G650x is a 650cc single cylinder dual sport bike made by BMW from 2007.
+After following the adventures of Walter Colebatch, where he travelled deep into the wilds of Siberia.
+We knew our best option was the venerable BMW G650X.
+The G650x is a 650cc single cylinder dual sports bike made by BMW from 2007.
 It was available in a few guises and our bikes happen to be models known as the X challenge and X country.
-With a wet weight of around 155kg and 53hp these bikes are still nearly unbeatable today for a dual sport bike in this category.
+With a wet weight of around 155kg and 53hp.
+These bikes are still nearly unbeatable today for a dual sports bike in this category.

-✓ Both lighting systems had to be significantly upgraded as well as extras such as oil coolers and extended electrical systems to power all of our navigation and charging requirements.
+✓ Both lighting systems had to be significantly upgraded.
+As well as extras such as oil coolers and extended electrical systems.
+To power all of our navigation and charging requirements.

-March 31st 2018 is now fast approaching and nerves are definitely kicking in, as is the realisation of what we’re doing.
+The Date is now fast approaching and nerves are definitely kicking in, as is the realisation of what we’re doing.
 Our timeline and routes are set for two years of travelling.
 We know problems might arise which cut that short, but there’s only so much planning you can do.
 I will be sharing our adventure with you on the We Buy Any Bike blog, I hope you enjoy the journey as much as we do!